 Go to court if necessary

 If the agency doesn’t refund your agency fee you will need to go to court.
 If you wish you can have someone represent you, like a lawyer or another expert.
 But you are also allowed to represent yourself.
 If you want to pursue the case yourself you will need to write a summons.

 The NVM (Dutch realtors’ organisation) provides a sample summons, see also their page on commission.

 We wish you all the best and hope you will receive the refunds you are owed!

 More background information (in Dutch)

-We only have experience working with Guido Zijlstra, the Woonbond works with the Procedeerwinkel.
+We have good experiences working with Guido Zijlstra.
+The Woonbond works with the Procedeerwinkel.